 How to Loop Your Church or Hall

 We have some very specific suggestions about how a Church can get started immediately providing an inductive loop for their Members who use hearing aids with “T” switches.
-This is a practical plan which can be started immediately at almost no cost.
+This is a practical plan which can be started immediately at an affordable cost.
 There are three requirements:

 At least one Member who will advocate to make this work so Members of the Congregation can participate more fully.